freeCodeCamp/freeCodeCamp/guide/english/nodejs/express/index.md

 ## Why use Expressjs?

-Before we start with mechanism of using Express as the backend framework, let us first explore why we should consider using it or the reasons for its popularity.
+Before we start with mechanism of using Express as the backend framework, let us first explore why we should consider using it and the reasons for its popularity.

 * Express lets you build single page, multi-page, and hybrid web and mobile applications.
 Other common backend use is to provide an API for a client (whether web or mobile).
 * It comes with a default template engine, Jade which helps to facilitate the flow of data into a website structure and does support other template engines.